Terms & Conditions

 6.3 We will perform nightly backups of the Customer Data between the hours of 1am and 4am AEST to location redundant storage.

-7.1 For the purpose of this Agreement “GST” means the goods and services tax as defined in the A New Tax System (Goods and Services Tax) Act 1999.
+7.1 or the purpose of this Agreement “GST” means the Australian goods and services tax as defined in the A New Tax System (Goods and Services Tax) Act 1999.

 7.2 The Parties acknowledge that GST shall be payable in respect of a supply made under this Agreement;